-Man City’s Aguero sets record as EPL’s top overseas scorer
+Aguero overtakes Henry as record EPL foreign scorer

-BIRMINGHAM, England (AP) — Manchester City striker Sergio Aguero has set the record for most English Premier League goals by an overseas player.
+BIRMINGHAM, England (AP) — Manchester City striker Sergio Aguero has set the record for most English Premier League goals by a foreign player.

 Aguero moved to 177 career EPL goals after scoring a hat trick on Sunday for Man City in a 6-1 win at Aston Villa in his 255th league appearance.

 His second goal Sunday took the 31-year-old Argentine past the previous record of 175 in 258 games by former Arsenal forward Thierry Henry.
+Aguero went on to score a record 12th career hat trick in the Premier League – by any player – breaking a tie with Alan Shearer.

+Aguero’s first goal of the day, and City’s third, was a curling shot from outside the penalty area to move level with Henry.
+Aguero took the outright record with a charging run through the Villa defense and shot in the 57th.
+The third goal was the simplest after a Villa defensive error left Mahrez to play Aguero into free space in the center for a calm finish.

 Aguero’s record is even more impressive given that he only moved to England at age 23 from Atletico Madrid.

 Aguero is now tied for fourth in the all-time standings for all players with Frank Lampard.
-The record is held by Alan Shearer with 260 for Southampton, Blackburn and Newcastle.
+The record is held by Shearer with 260 for Southampton, Blackburn and Newcastle.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports